dopeboy/dopeboy.github.io/_posts/2017-08-09-in-the-zone.md

 ### I'm emotionally neutral.

-I'm not feeling happy nor sad when I'm in the zone.
+I'm not feeling happy or sad when I'm in the zone.
 In fact, that part of my brain is pretty much turned off; I'm fully operating on logic, ration, and reason.
 After I "wake up" out of the zone, I feel very happy because I have accomplished a lot of tasks over a short amount of time.
 I experience a high at this moment.